Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 Checks the health status of all backup power modules (BBU) on a Huawei OceanStor Dorado storage system via the REST API (`/backup_power` endpoint).
 Alerts when any module reports a non-normal health or running state.

+**Important Notes:**

+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Create a read-only API user that can perform query only.
+* Sometimes the API returns "This operation fails to be performed because of the unauthorized REST.
+Before performing this operation, ensure that REST is authorized.", although everything is fine.
+In this case, the check retries the request, a maximum of 9 times within 9 seconds.
+* `--insecure` is enabled by default because Huawei OceanStor Dorado typically uses self-signed certificates.

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/backup_power` to retrieve all BBU module data